Resarchers

 Milica Matijević, PhD

 Milica V. Matijević was born in 1977 in the city of Sombor.
 She graduated from the Faculty of Law of the University of Belgrade in 2004.
 During the academic year 2000/2001, as a holder of the University of Utrecht (the Netherlands) scholarship, she attended academic courses at the Faculty of Law of the University of Utrecht in the field of human rights protection and EU law.
-She completed her master’s degree in 2005 at the European Inter-University Centre for Human Rights and Democratization (EIUC), an educational institution based in Venice (Italy) that was created under the European Union’s auspices by thirty law schools and research institutes from the EU Member States.
-Ms. Matijević master’s degree dissertation was entitled “The United Nations Transitional Administration Missions and the Principles of Democratic Governance,” and was based on research she conducted under the mentorship of professor Erik Andrè Andersen at the Danish Institute for Human Rights in Copenhagen (Denmark).
-In 2018, she successfully defended her doctoral dissertation entitled “Substantive Equality and the Limits of Law” at the Faculty of Law of the University of Florence (Italy), under the supervision of professor Alessandro Simoni.
+She completed her master’s degree in 2005 at the European Inter-University Centre for Human Rights and Democratization (EIUC), an educational institution based in Venice (Italy), which was created under the European Union’s auspices by thirty law schools and research institutes from the EU Member States.
+Her master’s degree dissertation was entitled “The United Nations Transitional Administration Missions and the Principles of Democratic Governance,” and was based on research she conducted under the mentorship of professor Erik Andrè Andersen at the Danish Institute for Human Rights in Copenhagen (Denmark).
+In 2018, Ms. Matijević successfully defended her doctoral dissertation entitled “Substantive Equality and the Limits of Law” at the Faculty of Law of the University of Florence (Italy), under the supervision of professor Alessandro Simoni.

-The main fields of her research interest are international human rights law, the legal protection of internally displaced persons, and the protection of vulnerable minority and socio-economic groups against discrimination.
+The main fields of her research interest are international human rights law, the legal protection of internally displaced persons, and the protection of vulnerable minority groups against discrimination.
 She has authored a number of articles and policy papers related to these topics, particularly on the subject of the protection of the rights of internally displaced persons and minority groups.

 She is fluent in English and Italian.